semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Launched support for skipping blocks based on conditions, e.g. `branch != 'master'`.
-  Read more about [skipping blocks](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#skip-in-blocks) and the introduction of [Conditions domain specific language](https://docs.semaphoreci.com/reference/conditions-reference/) that allows the expression of complex conditional rules in your pipelines.
+  Read more about [skipping blocks](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#skip-in-blocks) and the introduction of the [Conditions domain specific language](https://docs.semaphoreci.com/reference/conditions-reference/) that allows the expression of complex conditional rules in your pipelines.

 - Owners and admins can now set [Budget Alerts](https://docs.semaphoreci.com/account-management/billing/#budget-alert).